 The City of Oslo takes active measures to promote international human rights and ensure that working conditions in the whole supply chain are at minimum in accordance with the Fundamental Human Rights, the ILO Core Conventions and relevant national labour regulations in producing countries.
 The city uses social criteria in all contracts where production processes imply risks of adverse impacts on international human rights and labour rights.
 The social criteria is included in the latest regulation adopted in 2017, known as the Oslo Model (Case study available, p.
 72).

 Oslo is continuously improving its circular systems in order to make the most out of our resources.
-The City administration wishes to promote innovation and new jobs in the circular economy.
-The City Council adopted "Strategy for a sustainable and circular consumption in Oslo (2019-2030)" in December 2019.
-The strategy states that the municipality will facilitate a more sustainable consumption, where the focus will shift from buying new to taking care of the things that are already in use; share, replace, upgrade, renew and repair.
-The strategy also emphasizes the importance of reducing material consumption through procurement, by e.g. to promote needs assessments, and to prioritize products that have components of recycled material, long lifetimes, warranty schemes, repair options, return schemes and recyclability.
+The City Council wishes to promote innovation and new jobs in the circular economy, and adopted «Strategy for a sustainable and circular consumption in Oslo (2019-2030)”.
+The strategy states that the municipality will facilitate a more sustainable consumption, where focus will shift from buying new to taking care of the things that are already in use; share, replace, upgrade, renew and repair.
+The strategy also emphasizes the importance of reducing material consumption through procurements, e.g. promote needs assessments, prioritize products that have components of recycled material, long lifetimes, warranty schemes, repair options, return schemes and recyclability.

-The City of Oslo has good experience with the re-use of ICT equipment through a collaboration agreement with a work training company.
-Equipment is made available by the municipality free of charge, and goes through a process where products suitable for reuse are upgraded if necessary, and spare parts can be selected before the remaining products are prepared for recycling.
+The City of Oslo has good experience with the reuse of ICT equipment through a collaboration agreement with a work training company.
+Equipment is made available by the municipality free of charge, and enters a process where products suitable for reuse are upgraded if necessary, and spare parts can be selected before the remaining products is prepared for recycling.
 The collaboration agreement represents a triple bottom line.
-It contributes to the environment by keeping resources in the loop and reducing demand for new products, to the society by giving jobs to people falling outside of ordinary work life, and aims at providing functional and more affordable products to those who need them, for instance schools and youth centres.
-The City has also increased its focus on supporting extended use time for phones and computers by working to make repairs and internal reuse easier through routines and circular practices.
+It contributes to the environment by keeping resources in the loop and reducing demand for new products, to the society by giving jobs to people falling outside of ordinary work life, and aims at providing functional and more affordable products to those who need them.
+The City has included a more repairable and environmentally friendly smartphone, which several of the City’s agencies has set as their standard model for work phones.
+The City has also increased its focus on supporting extended use time for phones and computers within the organization by working to make repairs and internal reuse easier.
+This is done through setting up internal reuse systems and services, and an increased focus on routines and circular practices.

-In recent years, the City has increased its focus on facilitating consumption that is more circular through central framework agreements and focus on circular economy in needs assessment.
-For example within furniture, where the City has made new contracts for redesign and repair of furniture, refurbishment of furniture and soon used furniture as well as sales and reuse of furniture.
-To increase use-lifetime within important categories, the City has developed new contracts like repair of work shoes, repair of batteries in electric bicycles and focus on repair of work wear.
+In recent years, the City has increased its focus on facilitating more circular consumption patterns, in particular through its central framework agreements.
+For example, within furniture, where the City has developed new contracts for redesign and repair of furniture.
+Soon, the City’s contract for the purchase of furniture will include the purchasing of used furniture. .
+To increase use-lifetime within important categories, the City has developed new contracts like repair of work shoes, repair of batteries in electric bicycles and a focus on repair of work wear.
 Through innovative procurement, the City is engaging start-ups to help support more circular thinking when different decision-makers, like users, procurers, and leaders, are making purchasing-related decisions on behalf of the city.
 That way we aim to connect the circular thinking in needs assessment with the development of circular options in central framework agreements.

 The City is focusing on reduced and smarter use of plastic.
-In the agreement for consumables, the criteria for ecolabels and the supplier’s ability to support reduced environmental impact of consumption through the contract was weighted 70%.
+In the agreement for consumables, circular economy relevant award criteria were weighted by 70 %.
+The criteria concerned ecolabels and the supplier’s ability to support reduced environmental impact of consumption.
 A different example is our agreement for medical consumables, in which the City has cooperated with the supplier to reduce the environmental impact of fossil plastic use.
 This has led to the testing of multi-use packaging with the potential to reduce tonnes of pallet plastic used in the deliveries to the City every year.

 Many of the City of Oslo’s contracts involves thousands of products manufactured all around the world.
 To promote human rights and ILO core conventions through Oslo’s procurements of goods, we set social selection criteria and standard contract clauses using Oslo's standard social criteria, adopted by the City Council in 2017.
 The selection criteria ensures that our suppliers have a management system for labour and human rights issues, and a system for traceability.
 The city uses social criteria in all contracts where production processes imply risks of adverse impacts on international human rights and labour rights.